BrooksResearchGroup-UM/MSLD-Workshop/0Install_Tools/Apple/README.md

 > `sudo port select --set mpi openmpi-gcc12-fortran`

 <div class="alert alert-block alert-warning">
-<b>Note:</b> We have been unable to build CHARMM/pyCHARMM with the latest gcc from Homebrew (gcc 13.1), therefore we strongly suggest you use the installation instructions for gcc 12.2 given below.
+<h4><b>Note:</b> We have been unable to build CHARMM/pyCHARMM with the latest gcc from Homebrew (gcc 13.1), therefore we strongly suggest you use the installation instructions for gcc 12.2 given below.</h4>
 </div>

 ### Homebrew install: